At the John Innes Centre we are proud to support women in science.

 The picture from schools is mainly positive.
 At GCSE last year, there was a 3% increase in the proportion of girls taking science compared to 2014 and girls continue to outnumber boys in maths and science, with similar numbers of girls and boys taking biology, physics and chemistry.

 What’s more, girls attain more A*-C grades than boys in all but three of the 16 STEM categories.At A-level girls continue to attain more A* and A grades in physics, maths, chemistry and biology.
 At degree level, the numbers look encouraging.
 Women made up the majority (51%) of all those who graduated with a STEM degree in 2015.Yet women still only hold 14% of STEM-related occupations.

-An international report in March last year found that while education systems have made major strides to close gender gaps in student performance, girls and boys remain deeply divided in career choices, which are being made much earlier than commonly thought.
+A recent international report found that while education systems have made major strides to close gender gaps in student performance, girls and boys remain deeply divided in career choices, which are being made much earlier than commonly thought.